 We are domiciled in the USVI and are obligated to pay taxes to the USVI on our income.
-We applied for tax benefits from the USVI Economic Development Commission ("EDC") and received our certificate of benefits (the "Certificate"), effective as of

-February 1, 2013.
-Pursuant to the Certificate, as long as we comply with its provisions, we will receive a 90% tax reduction on our USVI-sourced income taxes until 2043.
+We applied for tax benefits from the USVI Economic Development Commission ("EDC") and received our certificate of benefits (the "Certificate"), effective as of February 1, 2013.
+Pursuant to the Certificate, as long as we comply with its provisions, we will receive a 90% tax credit on our USVI-sourced income taxes until 2043.
+By letter dated December 21, 2020, the EDC approved a temporary waiver (the "Waiver") of the Company's minimum employment requirements to five full-time USVI employees for the period from January 1, 2021 to December 31, 2021.